1. Introduction

 2.2.
 Extracting the Techila SDK on Your Computer

-After downloading the TechilaSDK.zip file from the Techila Extranet, extract the contents of the zip file to your local hard disk in a directory that does not require administrative permissions for file operations.
+After downloading the TechilaSDK.zip file, extract the contents of the zip file to your local hard disk in a directory that does not require administrative permissions for file operations.

 Extracting the ZIP file will create directory structure illustrated below.